ckf42/codelib/py/readme.md

 Some python scripts I have written, for general purposes.
 May be used in other scripts.

+## pipPurge.py

+A python script to check the dependencies of packages.
+Depends on `pipdeptree >= 0.5.0` (ironically).

+**WARNING** the functionality depends on `pipdeptree`.
+If `pipdeptree` does not detect dependencies correctly (e.g. as optional), this script also gives incorrect answers.
+Check the dependencies yourself before actually uninstalling packages.

 ## wormholeQR.py

 Read the `wormhole send` code and generate a QR code that can be read by `wormhole-william`.
 Use for transferring files from computer to cellphone with `wormhole(-william)`